Selecting the best sewing thread can make or break your carefully planned, designed and executed sewing project.

 Earlier I used to go to my favourite notions shop and show the fabric swatch.
-The guy there would match it with the thread available there based on the hue of my fabric and I will go home happy.
+The guy there would match it with the thread available there, based on my fabric and I will go home happy.

 - Do you want to sew faster?

 - Do you want your project to look professionally made ?

 - Do you want a sewing session without interruptions by thread breaks, tangles etc.?

 You want a thread that is smooth, strong and which will not tangle easily.
 It should be uniform in color and diameter throughout.